 Yes.
 If you are allergic to dairy you can make the curd without butter.
 It will be a little less creamy, but still taste delicious.

-No, you cannot make lemon curd without eggs.
+No, you cannot make this curd without eggs.
 The addition of eggs is what makes this a curd.
 You can make a lemon filling which consists of lemon juice, sugar and cornstarch.
 In this case, the cornstarch is the thickener

 Other Fruit Curd Recipes